Register a pool or spa

 • indoor pools and spa pools

-• children’s paddling and wading pools
+• children’s paddling and wading pools with a depth greater than 30cm

-• spas, jacuzzis, hot tubs and swim spas (including portable spas).
+• spas, Jacuzzis, hot tubs and swim spas (including portable spas).

 This does not include: